Matinas BioPharma’s (MTNB) “Buy” Rating Reaffirmed at Aegis

-Aegis reissued their buy rating on shares of Matinas BioPharma (NYSEAMERICAN:MTNB) in a report released on Monday morning, Zacks.com reports.
+Aegis reaffirmed their buy rating on shares of Matinas BioPharma (NYSEAMERICAN:MTNB) in a research report released on Monday, Zacks.com reports.

-Several other equities research analysts have also weighed in on the company.
-Piper Sandler upped their price objective on Matinas BioPharma from $1.80 to $4.00 and gave the company an overweight rating in a research note on Monday, January 4th.
-Maxim Group reiterated a buy rating and issued a $3.00 price objective on shares of Matinas BioPharma in a research note on Friday, January 29th.
-One equities research analyst has rated the stock with a hold rating and four have given a buy rating to the stock.
-The company has a consensus rating of Buy and a consensus price target of $3.63.
+MTNB has been the subject of a number of other reports.
+Maxim Group reissued a buy rating and set a $3.00 target price on shares of Matinas BioPharma in a research note on Friday, January 29th.
+Piper Sandler boosted their target price on shares of Matinas BioPharma from $1.80 to $4.00 and gave the company an overweight rating in a research note on Monday, January 4th.
+One investment analyst has rated the stock with a hold rating and four have given a buy rating to the company.
+Matinas BioPharma presently has an average rating of Buy and an average target price of $3.63.

-A number of hedge funds and other institutional investors have recently added to or reduced their stakes in MTNB.
-Jane Street Group LLC acquired a new position in Matinas BioPharma during the 4th quarter worth $35,000.
-Platform Technology Partners lifted its holdings in Matinas BioPharma by 16.7% during the 3rd quarter.
-Platform Technology Partners now owns 169,160 shares of the company’s stock worth $130,000 after buying an additional 24,160 shares in the last quarter.
-WINTON GROUP Ltd lifted its holdings in Matinas BioPharma by 136.5% during the 3rd quarter.
-WINTON GROUP Ltd now owns 237,562 shares of the company’s stock worth $182,000 after buying an additional 137,126 shares in the last quarter.
-LPL Financial LLC acquired a new position in Matinas BioPharma during the 4th quarter worth $183,000.
-Finally, Squarepoint Ops LLC acquired a new position in Matinas BioPharma during the 4th quarter worth $221,000.
+A number of institutional investors have recently made changes to their positions in the business.
+Raymond James Financial Services Advisors Inc. raised its holdings in Matinas BioPharma by 1.9% in the third quarter.
+Raymond James Financial Services Advisors Inc. now owns 714,946 shares of the company’s stock worth $548,000 after purchasing an additional 13,000 shares in the last quarter.
+Platform Technology Partners raised its holdings in Matinas BioPharma by 16.7% in the third quarter.
+Platform Technology Partners now owns 169,160 shares of the company’s stock worth $130,000 after purchasing an additional 24,160 shares in the last quarter.
+Jane Street Group LLC bought a new position in Matinas BioPharma in the fourth quarter worth about $35,000.
+BlackRock Inc. increased its holdings in shares of Matinas BioPharma by 1.5% during the third quarter.
+BlackRock Inc. now owns 2,237,185 shares of the company’s stock valued at $1,714,000 after acquiring an additional 32,643 shares in the last quarter.
+Finally, LPL Financial LLC acquired a new position in shares of Matinas BioPharma during the fourth quarter valued at about $183,000.
 Institutional investors and hedge funds own 22.78% of the company’s stock.

 Matinas BioPharma Company Profile